hermit-os/kernel/README.md

 In this case, iRCCE isn’t supported.
 Please register the loader like the multi-kernel version of HermitCore (see bullet 4 in section *Building and testing HermitCore on a real machine*).
 If the environment variable `HERMIT_ISLE` is set to `qemu`, the application will be started within a VM.
-Please note that the loader requires Qemu **with** KVM support and expects that the executable name is *qemu-system-x86_64*.
+Please note that the loader requires Qemu, uses per default *KVM* and expects that the executable name is *qemu-system-x86_64*.
 With the environment variable `HERMIT_QEMU`, the executable name could be adapted for your system.

 In this context, the environment variable `HERMIT_CPUS` specifies the number of cpus (and no longer a range of core ids).